IgniteUI/igniteui-docfx/en/components/tabbar.md

 ```
 You probably noticed that in addition to placing the icon and the span with the label between the item's header tags, we also attach the `igxBottomNavHeaderIcon` and the `igxBottomNavHeaderLabel` directives to them.
 These directives denote the respective elements and apply the proper styles to them.

-Finally add the CSS classes used by the DIV and SPAN elements of the content's template to the component's CSS file:
+Finally, add the CSS classes used by the DIV and SPAN elements of the content's template to the component's CSS file:

 ```css
 .item {